 When fair value of a financial asset and financial liability shown on balance sheet cannot be obtained through active market, the fair value will be determined using valuation technique, such as the income approach (e.g., discounted cash flow model) or market approach.
-Changes in the assumptions used in these models will affect the Notes to Consolidated Financial Statements of Stark Technology Inc. and Subsidiaries (Continued) (All amounts in NTD thousands unless otherwise specified) fair value of financial instruments reported.
+Changes in the assumptions used in these models will affect the fair value of financial instruments reported.
 Please see Note (XII) for more details.